bartificer/programming-by-stealth/docs/pbs63.md

 Note that I chose to use an inline button group.

-Next the click hander for the button to create alerts needed to be updated to read the chosen icon from the radio group, and, to create and insert the appropriate icon.
+Next the click handler for the button to create alerts needed to be updated to read the chosen icon from the radio group, and, to create and insert the appropriate icon.

 Reading the value from a radio group is something we haven’t done in a while, so let’s remind ourselves how we do that with jQuery.
 What we need to do is query the document for the one member of the radio group that is selected, and then read out its value.
 Let’s break that down — first we’ll need all inputs with the name `alert_icon_rb`.
 The CSS selector for that is: